What is it & HOw it all began

 List of HBAAFF Films From the Past

 Below are a list of HBA student films that screened at HBAAFF over the years.
 Many of the films that first screened at HBAAFF and art that has been displayed here have gone on to win awards, screen at the Hawaii International Film Festival Student Showcase, or been broadcast on Olelo.
-The recent films have earned pages on the Internet Movie Database (IMDB.com).
-(Please note that only this year's films will screen on this website.)
+Some of the recent films have also earned pages on the Internet Movie Database (IMDB.com).

 Animation Class 20201